Listed buildings in Hanbury, Staffordshire

 Hanbury is a civil parish in the district of East Staffordshire, Staffordshire, England.
-It contains 20 buildings that are recorded in the National Heritage List for England.
+It contains 21 buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
-The listed buildings in the parish are houses, including a former manor house and a small country house, cottages, farmhouses and farm buildings, a church and its lych gate, a school, and four mileposts.
+The listed buildings in the parish are houses, including a former manor house and a small country house, cottages, farmhouses and farm buildings, a church and its lych gate, a school, an Air Ministry laboratory, and four mileposts.